 Salaried Employees are also referred to as exempt employees.
 They receive a fixed salary according to the number of hours they work in their workplace.

-However, everyone needs to notice that exemption from overtime pay is not usually determined by the salary itself.
+However, everyone needs to notice that the salary by itself does not usually determine exemption from overtime pay.

-Employees’ job duties and responsibilities play a very important role in defining their exempt or non-exempt.
-If you as an employee working tasks align more closely with those of an hourly worker, you might be entitled to overtime compensation from your employer.
+Employees’ job duties and responsibilities play a very important role in defining their exemption or non-exemption.
+If you, as an employee, have work tasks that align more closely with those of an hourly worker, you might be entitled to overtime compensation from your employer.

 3.2.
 Hourly Workers and Their Overtime Compensation